babel-utils/babel-plugin-tester/README.md

         'codeFixture-unchanging.js'
       )
       // No output, outputFixture, or snapshot, so the assertion will be that
-      // the plugin does not change this code
+      // the plugin does not change this code.
     },
     {
       // Because these are not absolute paths, they will be joined with the
-      // directory of the filepath option provided above
+      // directory of the filepath option provided above.
       codeFixture: path.join('..', 'fixtures', 'codeFixture.js'),
       // Because outputFixture is provided, the assertion will be that the
-      // plugin will change the contents of "changed.js" to the contents of
+      // plugin will change the contents of "codeFixture.js" to the contents of
-      // "changed-output.js"
+      // "outputFixture.js".
       outputFixture: path.join('..', 'fixtures', 'outputFixture.js')
     },
     {
       // As a convenience, this will have the indentation striped and it will
-      // be trimmed
+      // be trimmed.
       code: `
         function sayHi(person) {
           return 'Hello ' + person + '!';